mitchell-rl/Shortcut/README.md

 1. Make sure to add a .myshopify.com address to the "Storefront URL" input on our Zendesk form.
 2. Click the 🔎 icon that shows up next to the URL to login to the respective shop!

+Here's a video illustrating how this works: https://files.pxu.co/YEuOOWyn